August Engelhardt: Background

+Life

-Early life and education
+Early life

+Engelhardt was born on 27 November 1877 in Nuremberg, the second son of Friedrich Carl Otto Engelhardt and Charlotte Maria Wilhelmina Engelhardt.
+August was the middle child of the four children born to the couple.
+His older sister and brother were named Julia and Friedrich (Fritz) and a younger sister Klara.
+Engelhardt's parents were first cousins.
+Through his paternal grandmother he was the grand-nephew of the theologian and preacher Christoph Friedrich von Ammon.

+Engelhardt's father was the owner of a factory located in Maxfeld that manufactured paints and varnish.
+Later in life Engelhardt would describe his childhood as being deeply unhappy and of being subjected from physical abuse from his parents.
+In 1894 when Engelhardt was just a teenager his mother died, this was followed in 1896 by the death of his father.

-Engelhardt was born on 27 November 1875 in Nuremberg, the son of a factory owner manufacturing paints and varnish.
-He left the gymnasium, to study physics and chemistry at Erlangen University, before working as a pharmacy assistant.
+Engelhardt had studied at the Königliche Bayerischen Studienanstalt but Engelhard left the gymnasium (i.e., preparatory high school) to study physics and chemistry at Erlangen University, before working as a pharmacy assistant.
 From this he developed an interest in health, issues that were being promoted by the lifestyle reform movement, which included writers such as Gustav Schlickeysen, author of Obst und Brod: eine wissenschaftliche Diätetik (Fruit And Bread: A Scientific Diet) in 1877.
 The book proposed that a frugivorous diet was the rational and natural diet for man.
 In particular, he heard of a new philosophy developing in the United States called cocoivorism.

 In the fall of 1899, Engelhardt joined the Jungborn ("Fountain of Youth") in the Harz mountains, Eckental, an association for wild living, which was founded by brothers Adolf Just and Rudolf Just and whose basic principles were vegetarianism and nudism.
 There he preached his idea that humans might live best in a "natural state" eating only coconuts, and gave public lectures in Leipzig and Nuremberg, where he was ridiculed.
 The Jungborn later experienced legal complications that led to its dissolution, as the practice of nudism was considered illegal and immoral.
 Adolf Just was convicted of improper activities as a naturopath and sent to jail.
 It is likely that these events led Engelhardt to a place away from the constraints and conventions of Europe where he could realize his ideas of natural living.
 Engelhardt was also part of the Monte Verità movement.